 These courses provides a family or community focused public health experience in an international or under-served location working with a local governmental or non-governmental agency to improve the health and well-being of a vulnerable population.
 The course emphasizes an in-depth, field-based experience.

 Program activities include service-learning rotations for various health districts, hands on fieldwork such as water assessment and treatment and the building and repair of pit latrines in local communities.
 Topics covered include HIV/AIDS, Maternal, Child Health and Diarrhea Diseases, Waterborne diseases and water-related diseases.
 Some cultural excursions will also be included.

-The program will start in Dar es Salaam, Tanzania largest city, then to Morogoro rural communities, and will spend the last week in the beautiful island of Zanzibar, known for its exotic beaches.
+The program will start in Dar es Salaam - Tanzania's largest city.
+Students will also visit rural communities such as Bagamoyo, Chalinze and Morogoro.
+The last week, students will spend on the beautiful island of Zanzibar, known for its exotic beaches.